ckeditor/ckeditor5/docs/framework/guides/contributing/git-commit-message-convention.md

 | `BREAKING CHANGES` or `BREAKING CHANGE` | No |

 If any visible change contains the `BREAKING CHANGE` note, the next release will be marked as `major` automatically.

+### Package name

+Most commits are related to one or more packages.
+Each affected package should be listed in parenthesis following the commit type.

+It is, however, possible to skip this part if five or more packages are affected.

 ### Example commits